Elution Study for Industrial Water Softener Systems

-Have you noticed any of the following about your water treatment system?
+Have you noticed any of the following about your commercial or industrial water softener system and its water hardness?

 - You’re not getting the soft water you need